f3k-tech/image2bitmap/README.md

 ## Executables

-If you don't want to install python you can use the executable found in:
+If you don't want to install python you can use the executable found here:

 ```bash